Up to 60% off sofas & mattresses — limited‑time deals.

 • Reinforced edges that work well for sitting and edge-near sleeping

-• Brooklyn Bedding Signature Hybrid: choose it if you want a more buoyant feel and a more established support ecosystem
+• Brooklyn Bedding Signature Hybrid: a better fit if you want a more buoyant feel and a more established brand ecosystem

-• Helix Midnight: consider it if you want a more tailored balance for side-sleep starts and mixed positions
+• Helix Midnight: worth a look if you want a more tailored balance for side-sleep starts and mixed positions

 • Linenspa Hybrid: a simpler value option if you want a basic hybrid feel and can accept fewer refinements